PawanChaurasia/mcd_stitcher/README.md

 **Arguments:**
 - **mcd_folder:** The root folder of the IMC scan containing single or multiple MCD files.
-- **zarr_folder:** Storage location of converted MCD files in Zarr format and the starting point for stitching Zarr files.
+- **zarr_folder:** (Optional) Storage location of converted MCD files in Zarr format and the starting point for stitching Zarr files.
+If not provided, the output folder `<mcd_folder>/Zarr_converted` will be automatically created.
 - **--lzw:** Optional flag to enable LZW compression.

 ### 4. TIFF_SUBSET